Noroff-FEU-Assignments/project-exam-2-linelind/README.md

 The following steps have been taken to ensure an accessible solution that can be used by as many as possible.

-- Headings are used in a logical hierarchy.
+- Headings are used in a logical hierarchy, with every page starting with an H1.

-- All text have a contrast of 4.5:1 or highter.
+- All text have a contrast of 4.5:1 or higher.

 - Side titles are appropriate and describe the content of the page.

-- Images have and alternative text.
+- All images have an alternative text.

+- Layout fit different screen sizes, ensuring readability across devices.

 ---

 ## To sum up the steps of the project

 The steps of the project is a reflection of experience learned over the last two years.
-Any relevant files (competitor research, personas, style tile, report ..) can be found under assets in this repo.
+Any relevant files (competitor research, personas, style tile, report ..) can be found under assets in this repo, as well as in the appropriate card in Trello.

 ### Planning